 Lorne has set the bar very high for our directors and volunteers.
 He has made a real difference to his community and certainly exemplifies our mission statement of improving community living and the quality of life for citizens and visitors to the Kenora and Lake of the Woods Region.

-Dale and Cindy Hogg worked for many years behind the scenes in the Kenora region, to help launch our Community Foundation in 2004.
-They were also the first donors to the Community Foundation with a very significant gift if $10,000 as well as covering the cost of our incorporation.
+Dale and Cindy Hogg worked for many years behind the scenes in the Kenora region to help launch our Community Foundation in 2004.
+They were also the first donors to the Community Foundation with a very significant gift of $10,000 as well as covering the cost of our incorporation.
 They are committed community builders and we recognize their early efforts and continued support.

 Mr. Paterson was instrumental in the establishment and growth of the region’s Community Foundation as well as being its major donor with a $500,000 endowment donation for an apprenticeship program for First Nations Youth.
 Through Mr. Paterson’s leadership, the Paterson Foundation in Thunder Bay has also contributed $1 million to the Paterson Medical Centre, serving the Kenora Region and Indigenous Communities.
 Mr. Paterson is President and CEO of Paterson Global Foods Inc., a conglomerate of international agri-food and related businesses, with annual revenues of $1 billion.
 He is a Director Emeritus of the Cancer Care

 Manitoba Foundation, having served as Board Chairman for ten years and is currently the Vice-President of the Paterson Foundation.